MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/ExecutionResult.md

 ## <a name="geterror"></a>getError
-Gets the error that was encountered when Bing tried running the executeInParallel function.
+Gets the error that occurred when Bing ran the executeInParallel function.

 ### Returns
 |Type|Description|
 |-|-
-String|The error that was encountered when Bing tried running the executeInParallel function.
+String|The error that occurred when Bing ran the executeInParallel function.
 Returns null if there was no error.

 ## <a name="getreturnvalue"></a>getReturnValue